-There are different kinds of PBDEs.
 Some PBDE mixtures, called decaBDEs, are made in many places around the world.
 Another mixture, called pentaBDEs, is made only in the United States.
-The making of both decaBDEs and pentaBDEs will soon stop in the United States and in other countries.
-Other PBDEs, called brominated PBDEs, are found at low levels in air, sediments, animals, and food.
-Levels in blood, breast milk and body fat show that most people are exposed to low levels of these PBDEs.
-The levels of these substances in tissues and body fluids are higher in people living in the United States than in people in other parts of the world.
+Brominated PBDEs are found at low levels in air, sediments, animals, and food and levels in blood, breast milk, and body fat show that most people are exposed to them.
+PBDE levels in people are higher in those living in the United States than in other parts of the world.